STEP: Enhancing Video-LLMs' Compositional Reasoning by Spatio-Temporal Graph-guided Self-Training: Method

 In this process, each node expansion corresponds to the addition of a new sub-question, representing a discrete reasoning step within the multi-step inference process.
 As each expansion, we record the corresponding sub-question and answer, progressively building a richer and more detailed CoT rationale.
-Finally, we obtain not only the complex, multi-step question with answers but also the explicit CoT rationale that outlines how this answer was derived through the series of reasoning steps.
-We then utilize the language model within the Video-LLMs to diversify the QA types, enhance the logical flow in the rationales (see Appendix A.2 for more details), thereby enabling tasks to be unconstrained by templates, more diverse and adaptable. \textbf{Explicit Rationales Supervision}.
-To address the lack of explicit supervision over the model's intermediate reasoning steps, which is inherent in traditional black-box training, we incorporate generated rationales into the training process.
-These rationales are not merely supplementary inputs, but play a crucial role by providing transparency into the model's reasoning at each step.
-Rather than treating the rationales as isolated components, we frame the learning process as a multi-task problem, where both the answers and their corresponding rationales are jointly learned to enhance the model's reasoning ability.
-In other words, the $f(x,q,i^{a})\to\hat{a}$ and $f(x,q,i^r)\to\hat{r}$ are trained with:
+Finally, we obtain not only the complex, multi-step question with answer but also the explicit CoT rationale that outlines how this answer was derived through the series of reasoning steps.
+We then utilize the language model within the Video-LLMs to diversify the QA types, enhance the logical flow in the rationales (see Appendix A.2 for more details), thereby enabling tasks to be unconstrained by templates, more diverse and adaptable.

-, where $\hat{a}$ represents the answer to the compositional question $q$ of video $x$, and $\hat{r}$ denotes the CoT rationales corresponding to the answer.
-The $i^a$ and $i^r$ refer to distinct instructions for answer and rationale generation, respectively.
-This formula allows it to predict task answers while internalizing the reasoning process behind those answers.
-Thus, the loss function is formulated as:

-We set $\lambda$ to 1 to guarantee equal priority for answer prediction and rationale generation.
-This equilibrium in our approach highlights our dedication to fostering a model that is adept at not only producing accurate predictions but also articulating coherent and logical rationales.